 Cruise from the Port of New Orleans aboard an authentic paddle wheeler and step back in time on a northbound Mississippi River cruise.
 Or leave from Chicago aboard the Empire Builder to St. Paul, MN and begin a southbound cruise on the Mississippi.
 Memphis or St. Louis, too.

-Amtrak to Cruise Ports in Seattle and Beyond
+Amtrak to Cruise Ports in Seattle and Vancouver

 Travel from New York to Chicago and transfer to the Empire Builder to Seattle on one of the most scenic Amtrak train rides in America.
 Once the train gets to the western side of Montana, the Empire Builder travels straight through Glacier National Park.

-From the Port of Seattle, train passengers might find a round-trip 7-night Inside Passage cruise more convenient that a one-way cruise to Anchorage.
+From the Port of Seattle, train passengers can choose either a round-trip 7-night Inside Passage Alaska cruise or a one-way cruise to Anchorage to explore more of the Last Frontier.

 Those who depart from Seattle for a longer cruise to Asia, Hawaii or even Australia will love Amtrak’s generous luggage regulations.
 Each person is allowed to carry on 2 bags up to 28” tall and up to 50lbs.
 Passengers may also check up to 2 bags for free, same height and weight restrictions and 2 additional bags at $20/each.
 That’s a lot of luggage.

 Southern Californians can hop aboard the historic Coast Starlight for an overnight ride to Seattle.
 Hugging the Pacific Coast for several hours before ascending the Sierra Nevada range, the scenery is spectacular.
 Not to mention the private lounge and dining car for first-class passengers.

-Tips when taking Amtrak to a cruise port
+Tips For Taking Amtrak to a Cruise Port

 - ALWAYS arrive the day before, just as you should if you’re flying to your ship.

 - If you’re traveling in coach, bring a light travel blanket and small pillow.